baka-senpai-lts/baka-senpai-lts/README.md

 “It works on my machine” (it’s always my machine that breaks it)

+## Master and a memory leak

+A student approaches master.

+Student: "Master, how do I write a program that doesn't leak memory?"
+Master: "First, tell me: where does memory go when freed?"
+Student: "Back to the system"
+Master: "And where did it come from?"
+Student: "From the system"
+Master: "You cannot lose what has never gone"
+Student: "But what if I allocate and never free?"
+Master: "What came, goes.
+What goes, came.
+This is the way"
+Student: "So I should carefully manage my lifetime?"
+Master: "Does an ocean care about every raindrop that has fallen into it?"
+Student: "But it contains them all"
+Master: "Write code like an ocean.
+Every drop must return back home"

+Upon hearing that the student achieved enlightenment.

 ## Check out these projects
 [defWorld](https://github.com/baka-senpai-lts/defWorld) - C++ framework implementing ECS